Short Messaging Service (SMS)

 Calculating the ROI of your SMS efforts relies on the use of error codes.
 Different codes represent different types of reasons for a message not being delivered.
 This can include anything from a carrier blocking the message because of spam, to a number not being able to receive the text (ie: if a message is sent to a landline).

-Using error codes, a business can calculate their delivery rate and their ROI.
-It’s important to know that P2P SMS can only be tracked down to the carrier level, meaning you’ll only know that the delivering carrier received the message; toll-free and short code A2P can be tracked to the handset, giving you deeper insights into ROI.
+Using error codes, a business can calculate its delivery rate and ROI.
+It’s important to know that P2P SMS can only be tracked down to the carrier level.
+You’ll only know that the delivering carrier received the message; A2P can be tracked to the handset, giving you deeper insights into ROI.

 Thanks to the small size (140 bytes) and how SMS is transmitted, it takes only seconds for a text message to be delivered.
 This is especially valuable during times when phone lines are inaccessible or jammed due to high volume, such as during emergencies or natural disasters, as SMS can be queued and delivered as capacity becomes available, unlike a phone call.